Fundação Getulio Vargas Schools of Law, Rio de Janeiro and São Paulo

 Subject to specific approval, students may cross-register in courses offered by FGV Schools of Economics and Finance or Business Administration.
 In order to take full advantage of the experience of studying at Direito Rio, international students are encouraged to take the courses offered in Technical Legal Portuguese and Brazilian Legal Interpretation during their time there.

 The grading system at FGV Direito Rio is from 0 to 10.
 Students must receive a minimum grade of 7 to pass.
 Grading criteria are determined by each professor and generally include written exams, class participation, presentations in seminars, and academic assignments.
 To pass, students must attend at least 75% of the classes for each course.

 FGV Direito SP

 At Direito SP, HLS students may enroll in courses offered in the undergraduate and graduate programs, schedule permitting.
 Class size usually ranges from 15 to 60 students.

 Through its Global Law Program, FGV Direito SP offers a number of courses that may be of interest to HLS students, including an introduction to the Brazilian legal system and courses on capital markets and the Brazilian regulatory and financial systems.
 With permission, HLS students may take one or two of these classes.

 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
 Students may also find it helpful to arrive in Brazil early for language acclimation and/or to take a language training course before law classes begin.
-Direito SP offers a free 30 hour intensive Portugese language course in August and February, though please note that neither credit nor certification is available with this course.
+Direito SP offers a free 30-hour intensive Portugese language course in August and February; please note that neither credit nor certification is available with this course.

-For questions about Direito Rio, please contact Marília Moreira Mello Araújo, the Law School’s Executive Coordinator of the Undergraduate Course in Law, at email@example.com.
+For questions about FGV Direito Rio, please contact Marília Moreira Mello Araújo, the Law School’s Executive Coordinator of the Undergraduate Course in Law, at email@example.com.